Diabetes Study for 0- to 20-Year Olds

 What are the risks and discomforts of the study?

 The risks involved from this study include the risks of having blood drawn.
 This includes mild pain, bruising at the site of the blood draw, and occasionally fainting.
 Blood tests require that you not eat any food or drink any beverages except water for at least 10 hours before your study visit, which could affect your blood sugar level.

 Do participants receive pay, compensation or reimbursement?

 Participants and their parents will be compensated.
-Participants will receive $80; and a parent who accompanies their child to a visit will receive $10.
+Participants who are 18 years of age or older will receive $80.
+Younger participants will receive $60, and a parent who accompanies their child to a visit will receive $20.